-Finally, we note that while AGN are ubiquitous in SMGs, their typical contribution to the bolometric emission is $\leq 10\%$ (Alexander et al. 2005; Menéndez-Delmestre et al. 2007; Alexander et al. 2008) suggesting that any contamination to the rest-frame 2.2 $\mu$ m flux from AGN activity is minimal and unlikely to affect the observed stellar masses.
-Indeed, as Borys et al. (2005) point out, the shape of the spectral energy distribution is well-described by a stellar model and remove from their analysis the small number of galaxies for which AGN potentially dominate the rest-frame near-infrared.
+Finally, we note that while AGN are ubiquitous in SMGs, their typical contribution to the bolometric emission is $\lesssim 10$ per cent (Alexander et al. 2005; Menéndez-Delmestre et al. 2007; Alexander et al. 2008) suggesting that any contamination to the rest-frame 2.2 μm flux from AGN activity is minimal and unlikely to affect the observed stellar masses.
+Indeed, as Borys et al. (2005) point out, the shape of the spectral energy distribution is well described by a stellar model and remove from their analysis the small number of galaxies for which AGN potentially dominate the rest-frame near-infrared.

-4 MASSES AND EVOLUTION OF SMGS
+4 MASSES AND EVOLUTION OF SMGs

-4.1 Kinematics and Dynamical Masses
+4.1 Kinematics and dynamical masses

-Deriving dynamical masses for high redshift galaxies relies on measuring rotation curves and/or line widths and sizes for the line emitting regions.
-The most reliable line width estimates for sub-mm galaxies come from resolved dynamics traced through millimetric CO emission (Greve et al. 2005; Tacconi et al. 2006, 2008) and nebular emission (such as H $\alpha$ ; Swinbank et al. 2004, 2006).
+Deriving dynamical masses for high-redshift galaxies relies on measuring rotation curves and/or line widths and sizes for the line emitting regions.
+The most reliable line width estimates for submm galaxies come from resolved dynamics traced through millimetric CO emission (Greve et al. 2005; Tacconi et al. 2006, 2008) and nebular emission (such as H α : Swinbank et al. 2004, 2006).
 Converting these line widths into dynamical masses is particularly problematic at high redshift since the sizes of the galaxies are poorly constrained, even with HST resolution.
 We therefore begin by comparing the line widths of the model and observed SMGs.
-Based on observations of approximately 30 SMGs, $\sigma{H\alpha} = 170 \pm 30 \text{ km s}^{-1}$ and $\sigma{CO} = 200 \pm 45 \text{ km s}^{-1}$ have been derived (Swinbank et al. 2004; Greve et al. 2005; Tacconi et al. 2006, 2008).
-For the model galaxies the velocity dispersions and sizes are calculated assuming (i) conservation of angular momentum during the collapse of the dark matter halo and baryons; (ii) the size of a stellar spheroid remnant produced by mergers or disk instabilities is determined by virial equilibrium and energy conservation (see Cole et al. 2000 for a detailed discussion).
-Disks are assumed to have an exponential surface density profile with half mass radius $r{disc}$ , whilst the spheroid follows an $r^{1/4}$ law in projection with half mass radius (in 3D) $r{bulge}$ .
-The mass distribution in the halo and the length scale of the disk and bulge are assumed to adjust adiabatically in response to each other: for the disk the total angular momentum is conserved whilst for the spheroid $rV_c(r)$ is conserved at $r{bulge}$ .
-For each galaxy this results in a size and velocity dispersion for the spheroid and a size and rotational velocity for the disk and have been tested against observations by Cole et al. (2000) for local disks and Almeida et al. (2007) for local spheroids.
+Based on the observations of approximately 30 SMGs, $\sigma{\rm H\alpha} = 170 \pm 30$ and $\sigma{\rm CO} = 200 \pm$ 45 km s-1 have been derived (Swinbank et al. 2004; Greve et al. 2005; Tacconi et al. 2006, 2008).
+For the model galaxies, the velocity dispersions and sizes are calculated assuming (i) conservation of angular momentum during the collapse of the dark matter halo and baryons and (ii) the size of a stellar spheroid remnant produced by mergers or disc instabilities is determined by virial equilibrium and energy conservation (see Cole et al. 2000 for a detailed discussion).
+Discs are assumed to have an exponential surface density profile with half-mass radius $r{\rm disc}$, whilst the spheroid follows an $r^{1/4}$ law in projection with half-mass radius (in 3D) r{bulge} .
+The mass distribution in the halo and the length-scale of the disc and bulge are assumed to adjust adiabatically in response to each other: for the disc, the total angular momentum is conserved whilst for the spheroid $rV_c(r)$ is conserved at r{bulge} .
+For each galaxy, this results in a size and velocity dispersion for the spheroid and a size and rotational velocity for the disc have been tested against observations by Cole et al. (2000) for local discs and Almeida, Baugh & Lacey (2007) for local spheroids.

-For both model SMGs and rSMGs we find $\sigma{1D} = 160 \pm 30 \text{ km s}^{-1}$ which is in good agreement with the observational constraints.
-In order to constrain dynamical masses we also need to include the sizes.
+For both model SMGs and rSMGs, we find $\sigma{1D} = 160 \pm 30 \,\mathrm{km \, s^{-1}}$ which is in good agreement with the observational constraints.
+In order to constrain dynamical masses, we also need to include the sizes.
 However, observationally these are poorly constrained, and usually are taken to be 4-8 kpc (which is approximately the size seen in HST observations and in resolved spectroscopic imaging).
-Using simple dynamical models, observations suggest dynamical masses of order $\sim 2-5 \times 10^{11} \text{ M}{\odot}$ within 4-8 kpc (Swinbank et al. 2006).
+Using simple dynamical models, observations suggest dynamical masses of the order of $\sim 2-5 \times 10^{11} \,\mathrm{M{\odot}}$ within 4-8 kpc (Swinbank et al. 2006).